30 Breakfast Ideas to Make Your 2020 Christmas Morning the Best Ever

 Festive Fresh Fruit Salad with Mint-Lime Simple Syrup

-Mint-Lime Simple Syrup may be kept in refrigerator up to 2 weeks.
+This colorful fruit salad features fresh strawberries, kiwi, grapes, and raspberries.
+The Mint-Lime Simple Syrup may be kept in the refrigerator up to 2 weeks.
 Use leftovers in cocktails and to sweeten iced tea.
 Or spoon it over any fresh fruit.

 Blueberry-Sour Cream Muffins